fanny-cacilie/user-authentication-in-flask/README.md

 `python run.py`

+## Testing

+Inside the directory, run:

+`python pytest`

-And you can test the Web API endpoints using Postman or Insomnia.
+You can also test the Web API endpoints using Postman or similar.